talkable/talkable-docs/source/android_sdk/getting_started.rst

     - Visit https://www.talkable.com/account/sites to find you site slug
     - Select site and go to **Dashboard** |rarr| **Site Settings**.
-      Find **Integration settings** section and there you will see the API Key
+      Find **Integration settings** section and there you will see your API Keys.
+      Use only the public key in your application.

 5. Add deep linking schema handler into your main activity entry.